MyrTheMoth/Guard-Bot-Plugins/README.md

 - `active`: A Boolean, default false, if true, the bot will kick all new members, no questions asked.
 - `kickCooldown`: An Integer, the time in seconds a new member will be kicked out of the chat during raid mode.
 - `feedback`: A Boolean, if true, it provides feedback on why new members are being kicked, default is false.
+- `joinDelete`: A Boolean, if true, it will delete all join messages, default is true.

 ### Commands